FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 * The “Library” flavor (`cep_proxy_initialize_handle` / `cep_proxy_initialize_stream`) lazily routes to a `cepLibraryBinding` (your adapter): retain/release handles, map/unmap stream windows, read/write chunks, and snapshot/restore both handles and streams.
 CEP handles **back‑references** and ensures link/shadow invariants even when proxies are moved or cloned  .

 > **Tip:** For **streams**, prefer `stream_map`/`unmap` for large sequential I/O and `stream_snapshot` for “publish and ship” payloads during serialization.
 The serializer will switch between inline payloads and BLOB slices based on the configured threshold  .

+**Additional helpers**
+- `void cep_proxy_set_context(cepProxy* proxy, void* context)` refreshes the adapter-side context pointer without tearing down the proxy, handy when a library handle migrates.
+- `void cep_proxy_release_snapshot(cepProxy* proxy)` tells the adapter it can drop any staged snapshot buffers once you finished emitting them.
+- `const cepProxyOps* cep_proxy_ops(const cepProxy* proxy)` gives you the vtable bound to a proxy so diagnostics can confirm which adapter is attached.
+- `void cep_link_initialize(cepCell* link, const cepCell* target)` initialises a link cell in place, preserving backlink bookkeeping, and is the easiest path to turn freshly cloned proxies into references without re-running the high-level builders.

 ---